apache/mesos/docs/docker-containerizer.md

 ## What does the Docker Containerizer do?

-The Docker Containerizer is translating Task/Executor Launch and Destroy calls to Docker CLI commands.
+The Docker Containerizer is translating Task/Executor `Launch` and `Destroy` calls to Docker CLI commands.

 Currently the Docker Containerizer when launching as task will do the following:

-1, Fetch all the files specified in the CommandInfo into the sandbox.
+1. Fetch all the files specified in the CommandInfo into the sandbox.

-2, Pull the docker image from the remote repository.
+2. Pull the docker image from the remote repository.

-3, Run the docker image with the Docker executor, and map the sandbox directory into the Docker container and set the directory mapping to the MESOS_SANDBOX environment variable.
+3. Run the docker image with the Docker executor, and map the sandbox directory into the Docker container and set the directory mapping to the MESOS_SANDBOX environment variable.
 The executor will also stream the container logs into stdout/stderr files in the sandbox.

 4. On container exit or containerizer destroy, stop and remove the docker container.

-The Docker Containerizer launches all containers with the "mesos-" prefix plus the slave id (ie: mesos-slave1-abcdefghji), and also assumes all containers with the "mesos-" prefix is managed by the slave and is free to stop or kill the containers.
+The Docker Containerizer launches all containers with the `mesos-` prefix plus the slave id (ie: `mesos-slave1-abcdefghji`), and also assumes all containers with the `mesos-` prefix is managed by the slave and is free to stop or kill the containers.

 When launching the docker image as an Executor, the only difference is that it skips launching a command executor but just reaps on the docker container executor pid.